PubInv/PubInv/ideas/Immature Ideas.md

 Possible such a system would work in flowing water as well, more reliably than turbine, that would be damaged by logs and snags and aligators.

+## Idea: Rotational microgeneator

+I've heard people use a tiny magnet on a little cantilever to generate some microwattage for sensors.
+This generates power from vibration.

+Building on the idea above, what if we place a spherical magnet inside a set of coils and tried to build a "rotational microgenerator".
+I haven't researched this yet, I assume it has been done.
+Not so different than self-winding watches, which we have had for a century, I imagine.

 <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-sa/4.0/88x31.png" /></a><br /><span xmlns:dct="http://purl.org/dc/terms/" href="http://purl.org/dc/dcmitype/Text" property="dct:title" rel="dct:type">PIFAH: Immature Ideas</span> by <a xmlns:cc="http://creativecommons.org/ns#" href="https://github.com/PIFAH/PIFAH" property="cc:attributionName" rel="cc:attributionURL">Robert L. Read</a> is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.<br />Based on a work at <a xmlns:dct="http://purl.org/dc/terms/" href="https://github.com/PIFAH/PIFAH" rel="dct:source">https://github.com/PIFAH/PIFAH</a>.